yetzt/node-batgirl/readme.md

 ### batgirl(edges);

-Create an instance of batgirl.
-Edges is an array containing edges defined as pairs of nodes:
+Create an instance of batgirl. `edges` is an array containing edges defined as pairs of nodes:

 ```javascript
 [